List of guitar tunings: Examples

 Three full steps down from Drop D. Utilized by Metallica in the song "Invisible Kid" from St. Anger and Kublai Khan,Stone Sour on the song "Red City" from House of Gold & Bones – Part 2, Asking Alexandria on their self-titled album.
 Also used by Hollywood Undead on songs "Enemy" and "Already Dead".
-Staind also uses this tuning (but with the 2nd string tuned up 1/2 step to emulate a 7-string guitar), as well as several other modified variations of this, such as one in which the 5th string is also dropped from D♯ to C♯.
+Staind also uses this tuning (G♯-D♯-G♯-C♯-F♯-A♯ to emulate a 7-string guitar), as well as several other modified variations of this, such as one in which the 5th string is also dropped from D♯ to C♯.